itpp-labs/pos-addons/pos_product_available/README.rst

 Adds available quantity at products in POS

-Module potentialy isn't compatible with modules that overrides 'get_price' method in JS
+Module potentialy isn't compatible with modules that overrides `get_price` method in JS

 Credits
 =======